 Estimating the causal effect of mortgages on crime is challenging due to unobserved confounders creating an endogeneity bias.
-Pooled or random effects models, as previous studies have done, do not provide causal estimates as explained in Section 2.3, another plausible approach for estimating the relationship between mortgages and crime is a fixed-effects model, like equation (1), regressing crime, $y{it}$ , on home loans, $L{it}$ , in tract i and year t, controlling for a vector, $X{it}$ , of time-variant, observed sociodemographic variables that could influence such relationship (population and race, age, schooling attainment composition, and unemployment rate).
-To account for time-invariant, tract-specific unobserved variables (e.g., stable neighborhood preferences about housing and crime) and time-varying, tract-invariant confounders (e.g., national yearly economic shocks), the model also includes census tract, $\gamma_i$ , and year, $\mu_t$ , fixed effects.
-Despite having such controls and fixed effects, this model is unlikely to provide causal estimates because there are time-varying, unobserved factors, such as collective efficacy, not accounted for in the model that influence crimes and loans simultaneously.
+Pooled or random effects models do not provide causal estimates.
+One plausible approach for estimating the relationship between mortgages and crime is a fixed-effects model, like equation (1), regressing crime, y{it} , on home loans, L{it} , in tract i and year t, controlling for a vector, X{it} , of timevariant, observed sociodemographic variables.
+To account for time-invariant, tract-specific unobserved variables (e.g., stable neighborhood preferences about housing and crime) and time-varying, tract-invariant confounders (e.g., national yearly economic shocks), the model also includes census tract, γ_i , and year, μ_t , fixed effects.
+Despite adding controls and fixed effects, this model is unlikely to provide causal estimates because there are time-varying, unobserved factors, such as collective efficacy, not accounted for in the model that influence crimes and loans simultaneously.